Search waiting | Matsusada Precision

-Voltage measurements are made to ensure that electrical equipment is working properly and to check electrical circuits.
-When measuring voltage, connect the terminals of the voltmeter in parallel with the part you want to measure.
+Voltage measurements are performed to verify the proper operation of electrical equipment and to inspect circuits.
+When measuring voltage, the voltmeter terminals must be connected in parallel with the component or circuit being measured.

 How to measure high voltage (1000 V or more)